EDUCATION

 Select Freelance Work

-2021 Assistant Editor, Geographic Commentary on the Historical Books, Lexham Press
+2025/6 Assistant Editor, Lexham Geographic Commentary on the Historical Books, 2 vols., Lexham Press / Baker Academic

 2016 Associate Editor, Lexham Methods Series, Vol. 3: Social & Historical Approaches, Lexham Press